 The goal of promoting sustainability is at the core of EUROFIMA’s public mission.
-Supporting the growth and development of passenger rail transport is key to addressing the problem of CO2 emissions attributable to the transportation sector and to reducing overall energy consumption.
-As countries across Europe work to meet the sustainability targets outlined by Europe 2020 and by the COP21 agreement, EUROFIMA is determined to serve as partner to its Member States in fulfilling their objectives.
+Supporting the growth and development of passenger rail transport is key to addressing the problem of CO2 emissions attributable to the transportation sector.
+As countries across Europe work to meet the sustainability targets outlined by Europe 2020 and by the COP21 agreement, EUROFIMA is determined to serve as partner to its Contracting States in fulfilling their objectives.

 Rail Transport Greenhouse Emissions